izzypt/Dockerized_API/README.md

 # Dockerized_API
 Advanced REST API with Python, Django REST Framework and Docker using Test Driven Development (TDD)

+## API Documentation

+I'll be using ```DRF-Spectacular``` and ```swagger```, a 3rd party library, to automatically generate documentation for this API.

+### How it works

+- This tool generates a schema (a document in JSON or YML).
+This will allows use to create a browsable web interface.
+  - Generate schema file
+  - Parse schema into UI

+The ```OpenAPI Schema``` is the standard for describing API's and the most popular.

+We will also be using the SWAGGER tool.

 ## GIthub Actions

 - WIll use github actions in order to run some automated tasks whenever we push changes to our project.